Darius-Ndubi/Fast-Food-Fast-API/README.md

 ----

 # Fast-Food-Fast-API
 - Fast-Food-Fast is a food delivery service app for a restaurant.
+The restraunt provides a service to its contomers.
+Customers are allowed to view all food items and if they choose to create an  order they should signup and be authorized users.
+After authorization the user can now actually create orders of there choice .
+The user has the freedom to choose the number of items to order so long as they are in the menu.
+After creating an order the user awaiting for admins aproval and procedures.
+An order is considered as an item in diffrent states.
+If the last order the user created is still new, The user can add more orders to it.
+But if the status changes to processng then the user creates a new order.

 #### Getting Started
 Go to https://github.com/Darius-Ndubi/Fast-Food-Fast-API.git